-The Executive Committee comprises the executive directors, namely, M S Goldberg (Chairman), J A Goldberg, G R Hindle and executive managers, namely, B H Haikney and other senior managers.
+The Executive Committee comprises the executive directors, namely, M S Goldberg (Chairman), J A Goldberg, G R Hindle and other senior managers.
 The Committee monitors the operations of the Group giving monthly operational feedback on administrative, treasury and operational issues in order to keep abreast of economic and business trends.
-The Committee meets quarterly.
+The Committee meets guarterly.

-Attendance at Executive Committee meetings for the period 1 September 2016 - 31 August 2017:
+Attendance at Executive Committee meetings for the period 1 September 2018 - 31 August 2019: